Do Snakes Poop? What Snake Waste Looks Like + How Often

 Hatchling snakeEvery 3–4 daysEvery 3–4 days

-Temperature is the biggest variable.
+Temperature is the biggest factor.
 A snake kept too cold won't digest properly.
-Slowed digestion means waste builds up — and that becomes dangerous over time.
+Slowed digestion lets waste build up — and that becomes dangerous over time.
 Most colubrids need a warm side of 85–88°F and a cool side around 75–78°F. Pythons need slightly warmer belly heat.

-A dual-zone reptile thermometer placed at both ends of the tank lets you track temperatures accurately without guessing.
+A dual-zone reptile thermometer placed at both ends of the tank lets you track temperatures accurately.
+Don't guess — accurate temps protect your snake's digestion.

 Baby Snakes vs. Adult Snakes